A Canadian bomber pilot imprisoned at Stalag Luft III — site of the famous ‘Great Escape’ during World War II — has died. Art Crighton was 96.

 He crossed over on Sunday, 14th of July 2013 at the Kipnes Centre for Veterans in Northeast Edmonton.

-In April 1942, Flight Lieutenant Crighton was at the controls of a two-engine Wellington bomber over Nazi-occupied Holland, en route to Hamburg in northern Germany.
+In April 1942, Flight Lieutenant Crighton was at the controls of a two-engine Wellington bomber over Nazi-occupied Holland, en route to targets in the northern German port of Hamburg.

 The plane had a full bomb load and a crew of six.

 Anti-aircraft knocked out an engine, and that was that end of that bombing run.
 When Crighton realized he no longer had control of his aircraft, he gave the order to bail.

 Everyone got out — except his good friend, Dick Hower, the rear-gunner.
 For some reason, Hower didn’t hear the order to get out.
 His body was found in the wreckage.

 Art Crighton landed safely in a tree, climbed down and buried his parachute.
 But it wasn’t long before he was spotted, taken prisoner and put on a train to Stalag Luft III, near the [then] Polish town of Sagan, 160 kilometres southeast of Berlin.

 The POW camp was the size of a small city, holding about 10,000 prisoners in several compounds.
 The Nazis considered Stalag Luft III to be escape-proof.
 Towards the end of the war, they discovered it wasn’t.